 TCF 2.0 includes increased functionality, across various aspects of the Framework, for both consumers & publishers.
 The main changes are listed below.

-Do keep in mind that the following information is only relevant if you have the TCF setting enabled within your Cookie Solution.
+Do keep in mind that the following information is only relevant if you have the TCF setting enabled within your Privacy Controls and Cookie Solution.

 The v2 banner text has been made significantly longer to meet IAB’s requirements.
 The additional text contains essential disclosures related to the enhanced options that we mention in the sections below.